dilaksh06/mini-project/API endpoints.md

 ```

 **Description:**
 Logs in an existing user with email & password.
-If valid, generates a JWT token.
+If valid, generates a **JWT token** that must be used for protected routes.

 **Request Body:**